-On the legislative side, TCPA-related issues are gaining momemtum in Congress.
-NAFCU has continued to engage with lawmakers as they contemplate legislative fixes to combat illegal robocalls to ensure that credit union concerns are taken into account.
-In April 2019, Senate Commerce and House Energy and Commerce subcommittees held hearings on robocall legislation.
-Ahead of the hearings, NAFCU submitted comments thanking the subcommittees for their work to combat illegal robocalls, but also emphasizing the need to distinguish legitimate calls, like those made by credit unions to their members.
-Also in April 2019, NAFCU offered support for S. 151, the Telephone Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act, legislation to enhance the FCC’s enforcement authority over violations of the TCPA and require voice service providers to authenticate and block illegal robocalls.
-NAFCU has also advocated for several changes to the bill related to the "intent" requirement for a TCPA violation, STIR/SHAKEN call authentication framework and correcting any unintended blocking by voice service providers.
-With over 65 cosponsors in the Senate and counting, the TRACED Act has bipartisan support and the potential to be passed into law.
+On the legislative side, NAFCU has continued to engage with lawmakers as they contemplate legislative fixes to combat illegal robocalls to ensure that credit union concerns are taken into account.
+In April 2019, NAFCU offered support for S. 151, the Telephone Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act, legislation to enhance the FCC’s enforcement authority over violations of the TCPA and require voice service providers to authenticate and block illegal robocalls.
+In December 2019, the Senate passed the revised TRACED Act in a 97-1 vote.
+The House passed the TRACED Act in a 417-3 vote on December 4 and President Trump signed the TRACED Act into law shortly thereafter.